acarmony1/comal-filebrowser/README.md

 makeobjfile.prg     <-- This file will create a SEQ package file (that you need if you compile this yourself EQ fb64comal >> pkg.sdtools), simply load and run from comal, enter the file (EQ fb64comal created from above) and output file >> whatever you want to call it.
 Traditionally all Comal Packages were formated with PKG. in front.

+.3/09/2021

+Added version, (currently V.03).
+Fixed the color  to normal colors (colorenable = 0)

+Added "GO" command.
+This command will run a regular C64 Basic file and when finished on exit will return to Comal.
+This Came from Dutch authors in the COmal Today Magazine (Comal Today #8, pg 75)..
+Uknown original authors.

+USE:

+go("basicfilename")  << will exit to BASIC and once finished will return to Comal.

 03/08/2021

 -- Deletes all non-C64 files, routines.
 Not needed since comal is not avaliable on these systems.